logsem/aneris/README.md

 ## Updating dependencies

+To pull the latest submodules dependencies as committed to the repository, run

+    git submodule update --recursive

 By default, the `git pull` command recursively fetches submodule changes.
 However, it does not apply the changes.
-To apply the submodule updates you need to run
+To update the dependencies run

     git submodule update --recursive --remote